 Speech & Language Therapy

-Frances Davies is the Speech and Language Therapist for school.
-Fran is employed by Pennine Care (NHS) and based in school full time.
-Fran works over the whole year and therefore she can be available for home visits and meetings in the school holidays.
+Rebecca Maleedy is the Speech and Language Therapist for Elms Bank College HUB.
+Rebecca is employed by Northern Care Alliance NHS Group and is based in College Monday, Tuesday and Wednesday.
+Rebecca works over the whole year and therefore she can be available for home visits and meetings in the school holidays.

-As a Speech Therapist, Fran works on the following areas:
+As a Speech Therapist, Rebecca works on the following areas:

 - Understanding and Use of Language